tensorflow/tfjs-website/source/tutorials/model-save-load.md

 In all the loading routes, `tf.loadModel` returns a (`Promise` of) a `tf.Model` object if the loading succeeds, and throw an `Error` if it fails.

-Loading from Local Storage or IndexedDB is exactly symmetrical with respect to `save`; hence it merit no further discussion other than the fact that a model must have been saved previously to the path following the scheme.
+Loading from Local Storage or IndexedDB is exactly symmetrical with respect to saving.
 However, loading from user-uploaded files is not perfectly symmetrical with respect to downloading files from the browser.
 In particular, the files uploaded by the user are not represented as URL-like